Mike Clampitt: Involvement with the Oath Keepers

+Personal life and death

+Clampitt was a resident of Bryson City.
+He died from leukemia at Duke University Hospital on March 18, 2026, at the age of 71.
+His death was publicly announced by Destin Hall, the Speaker of the North Carolina House of Representatives.
+Governor Josh Stein paid tribute to Clampitt, saying that he was one of the first people he called about rebuilding the western part of the state after Hurricane Helene.

 Honors

 In 2018, Clampitt received a 90% rating on the NC Values Coalition Legislative Scorecard.

 During the 2018 general assembly session, Clampitt was one of the only Republican members of the House of Representatives to cosponsor Democratic Governor Roy Cooper's Budget.